Koubek/nav-docker-examples/basic_userpwd/README.md

     ![](../media/basic_userpwd_containerStarted_02.jpg)

-    You can see the password is being displayed on the screen so the purpose of the input dialog is very limited.
-The password is not being stored on the docker host but still, you can see it in the log.
-Maybe this could be changed [Issue #7](https://github.com/Microsoft/nav-docker/issues/7).
+    ~~You can see the password is being displayed on the screen so the purpose of the input dialog is very limited.
+The password is not being stored on the docker host but still, you can see it in the log.~~ This was reported and fixed: [Issue #7](https://github.com/Microsoft/nav-docker/issues/7).

 - `docker ps` displays both containers.
 Both of them are running and can coexist because the container names are different.